AsliErdemli/AsliErdemli/README.md

 Find also me on our labpage : https://www.unige.ch/fapse/e3lab/members1/phd-candidates/asli-erdemli/

 ### How to reach me
 You can reach me at aslierdemli@gmail.com.
-I check my mails daily.
+I check my emails daily.

 I am also active on Linkedin: https://www.linkedin.com/in/asli-erdemli/ .
 <!---